semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 ### Other CI providers

-The community successfully run Semgrep CI on the following platforms (some include a link to sample configuration):
+The community successfully ran Semgrep in the following CI platforms (some include a link to sample configuration):

 - Bitbucket Pipelines
 - Bitrise